jaky1206/naive-bayes-classifier/README.md

 To use this classifier, ensure you have Jupyter Notebook installed and the required packages from `requirements.txt`.

 ## Acknowledgments
-- Kaggle for providing the "Adult-dataset".
+- Kaggle for providing the Adult-dataset and codes.
 - GitHub for hosting this repository and the GitHub Codespaces feature.